+Availability limited to whether we are able to order the buckle sets.
 This rig includes a 1 1/8" belt with floral buckle, hanger with back loop, front quick release, front strap with floral front hook, stabilizing strap buckle, strap ends and fancy strap keepers for the loops.
 All parts are in yellow brass.
 The hanger to the right shows an optional fleur di lis belt mount.
 We are changing the design of the hanger at present based on new finds that have been uncovered by our supplier.
-As an example, the piece shown to the right with floral buckle and other bronze hardware in brown or black leather is $185 with the full set of hardware.
-Depending on avaialbility of the hardware, we may be discontinuing this style.
+As an example, the piece shown to the right with floral buckle and other bronze hardware in brown or black leather is $189.
+Depending on availability of the hardware, we may be discontinuing this style.

 This hanger will be a 9 ring variety once we finish the designs.
 Pricing will be available soon.
 The picture below shows the hardware.